kristofvl/HedgeHog/README.md

 ## Configure the HedgeHog

 If you plug in the HedgeHog into the USB-Connector of your PC, it should be recognized correctly now.
 The install command has created a shortcut to the configuration script.
 Start the script and choose the desired configuration, then click *Save Settings*.
 The HedgeHog will unmount, apply the settings and then mount again by itself.
 Do not unplug it during this process!
 In the configuration script you also have the option of formating your SD-Card.
 By pressing format the HedgeHog will unmount, format the SD-Card and then remount again.
+An other way of formatting your HedgeHog is by using the dd command.
+In this example, the HedgeHog is mounted at /dev/sdb.

+	- cd ~/HedgeHog/HHG/
+	- dd if=dd_img/dd.img of=/dev/sdb; sync

 Don't forget to configure the HedgeHog after formatting.

-In case you dont want to start the script using the created buttons, you can also run them in a terminal.
+In case you dont want to start the configuration script using the created buttons, you can also run them in a terminal.
 The script is in the folder *~/HedgeHog/HHG/* and is named *conf_HHG.py*.
 To run it, go to the folder and execute

 	- python conf_HHG.py /media/<username>/HedgeHog<HHG-device_id>/config.URE